03 July

 Our Public Wild-Lands Under Attack

-Anti-government radicals have brought a lot of attention to our national wildlife refuges.
+Anti-government radicals have brought a lot of attention to our nation's public lands.
 Armed with guns and a twisted agenda, they've taken over one of our nation’s oldest wildlife refuges, Malheur Refuge near Burns, Oregon.
 With comical claims that it's illegal for the federal government to own land, they've vowed to remain until the refuge relinquishes ownership.

 San Isabel National Forest- Colorado